axhou/axhou.github.io/index.md

 - [Algebra II](./docs/Algebra2notes.pdf), Spring 2023 by Professor Olivier Bernardi.
 This is a copy I typed after the lectures.
 For a serious version, please refer to [Bernardi's Website](https://sites.google.com/brandeis.edu/bernardi/teaching).

 #### Links
-- A [website](https://tikzcd.yichuanshen.de/) to dram diagrams based on tikzcd.
+- A [website](https://tikzcd.yichuanshen.de/) to draw diagrams based on tikzcd.
 Thank the author for the brilliant work.